crtez/ExportRunHistory/README.md

 # ExportRunHistory
 Export your entire Hades run history to JSON.
-Only works on the 32-bit version!

 ## Installation

-In order to export your run history, you must run "Hades.exe" from either "C:\Program Files\Epic Games\Hades\x86" (Epic) or C:\Steam\steamapps\common\Hades\x86" (Steam).
+In order to export your run history, you must run the 32-bit verison of "Hades.exe" from either "C:\Program Files\Epic Games\Hades\x86" (Epic) or C:\Steam\steamapps\common\Hades\x86" (Steam).

 Once you load into game, your run history will appear in a "output.json" file in the same directory as the "ExportRunHistory.lua" script.